apache/causeway-site/content/applib-guide/how-tos/how-to-03-000-How-to-provide-drop-downs-and-default-values.md

 Invoking actions or setting properties requires that the user specify a valid value; of the correct type, and that passes any validation rules that may have been defined.
-To make things are easier for the user, you can provide lists of choices; viewers typically render these values in a drop-down list box.
+To make things are easier for the user, you can provide either a lists of choices, or an autocomplete box (where the user enters a single string which is used to locate candidates).
+In both cases viewers render the candidate values in a drop-down list box.

-In a similar vein, there may be a default value for an action parameter;
-this can also be specified.
+Of the candidate values, there may be a default value for an action parameter (for example the current value of some corresponding property on the object).
+This can also be specified.